shadenshabayek/shadenshabayek.github.io/_pages/about.md

 Do you want to get in touch with me?
 --
 * If you are also a fan of postcards and letters: *Address coming soon*.
-* If you prefer emails : shaden.shabayek@sciencespo.fr
+* If you prefer emails : shaden.shabayek{at}sciencespo.fr or shaden.shabayek{at}ens-paris-saclay.fr